HeidarB/kest2Windows_verkefni-/README.md

   - Control Panel\Ease of Access\Speech Recognition

-## 11.2.2.3 Lab - User Accounts
+11.2.2.3 Lab

-### What is the advantage of having most users work within a Standard user account?
+What is the advantage of having most users work within a Standard user account?

-easier to separate and organize work and personal files, and to manage multiple projects or tasks
+  - easier to separate and organize work and personal files, and to manage multiple projects or tasks

-### For this lab, select Delete Files.
+For this lab, select Delete Files.
 What are the other options?
 When would you choose the other options?

-Delete Files this is for if you want nothing that the acount was working on to stay keep Files this is for if you want to keep the thinks the acount was working on cancel this is to stop the proses and keep the acount
+  - Delete Files this is for if you want nothing that the acount was working on to stay

+keep Files this is for if you want to keep the thinks the acount was working on

+  - cancel this is to stop the proses and keep the acount

-### Why is it important to protect all accounts with strong passwords?
+Why is it important to protect all accounts with strong passwords?

-so none that souldent be there cant get in
+  - so none that souldent be there cant get in

-### Why would you create a user with Standard privileges?
+Why would you create a user with Standard privileges?

-so you can look over them and so they dont change anything they souldent
+  - so you can look over them and so they dont change anything they souldent

-### In what type of situation would an IT administrator delete a user account and choose to keep the files of that user account instead of deleting them?
+In what type of situation would an IT administrator delete a user account and choose to keep the files of that user account instead of deleting them?

-if the think they where working on where importent to the compani or team
+  - if the think they where working on where importent to the compani or team

-## 11.2.5.8 Lab - Manage Virtual Memory
+11.2.5.8 Lab - Manage Virtual Memory

-### What is the current size of the virtual memory (paging file)?
+What is the current size of the virtual memory (paging file)?

-1920 MB
+  - 1920 MB

-### What Drive [Volume Label] contains the paging file?
+What Drive [Volume Label] contains the paging file?

-driver C
+  - driver C

-### What is the recommended paging file size for all drives?
+What is the recommended paging file size for all drives?

-1979 MB
+  - 1979 MB

-### What Drive [Volume Label] contains the paging file?
+What Drive [Volume Label] contains the paging file?

-driver I
+  - driver I

-### Why would you ever change the default virtual memory page file settings in Windows?
+Why would you ever change the default virtual memory page file settings in Windows?

-if it is to small your computer will run slower
+  - if it is to small your computer will run slower

-### Browse through the menus displayed at the top of the Device Manager window.
+Browse through the menus displayed at the top of the Device Manager window.
 How would you install driver software for an older device that may not be automatically recognized by the Windows operating system?

-go to disk driver click the driver that is there and go to driver tab and click update driver
+  - go to disk driver click the driver that is there and go to driver tab and click update driver

-### What additional information does Driver Details provide?
+What additional information does Driver Details provide?

-Driver Provider
-Driver date
-Driver Version
-Digital signer
+  - Driver Provider, Driver date, Driver Version and Digital signer

-### What two options do you have for updating the driver?
+What two options do you have for updating the driver?

-search atomatically or browse my computer for software
+  - search atomatically or browse my computer for software

-### What does the Roll Back Driver button do?
+What does the Roll Back Driver button do?
 The Roll Back Driver can be grayed out on your computer, why would it be grayed out?

-if the divice fails after the driver instalsion. this is for if the driver is foulty you can go back to normal before you intaled the driver
+  - if the divice fails after the driver instalsion. this is for if the driver is foulty you can go back to normal before you intaled the driver

-### What are the other available options?
+What are the other available options?

-Driver Details
-Disable
-Uninstall
+  - Driver Details, Disable, Uninstall

-## 11.2.6.2 Lab - Use Device Manager
+11.2.6.2 Lab

-### What information is listed in the Device Manager window?
+What information is listed in the Device Manager window?
 Why would you use it?

-it is all the things conected to the computer and everything in the computer. you would use this to see if something is conecting
+  - it is all the things conected to the computer and everything in the computer. you would use this to see if something is conecting

-## 11.3.1.11 Lab - Monitor and Manage System Resources - Sleppa Windows Defender hlutanum, byrja á Part 2 (print spooler)
+11.3.1.11 Lab

-### Record a listed printer below
+Record a listed printer below

-Fax
-microsoft print to pdf
-microsoft XPS document writer
+  -Fax, microsoft print to pdf, microsoft XPS document writer

-### What message did you receive?
+What message did you receive?
 How would you fix this?
-it says i cant print and i fix it by starting printer spooler again
-### When DHCP Client stops, what other services will also be stopped?
-The IP Helper service
-### Why is it important to exercise care when managing services?
-becouse it can be dangures if you turn some program off
-### What is the full path name to the example file name?
-C:\PerfLogs

-## 11.3.2.7 Lab - System Utilities
-### What does the column farthest to the right show?
-Console Root/Management Tools
-### What is the background picture?
-just a basic windows picture
-### What is the data value of the Background (hint – it has three numbers that correspond to red, green, and blue)?
-0/0/0
-### What is the data value of the Background?
-232/17/35
-### What is the data value of the Background?
-it is what you have in the notepad like i have it at 255 255 255
-### What is the color of the desktop?
-still red
-### What is the color of the desktop?
-white
-### Why would it be beneficial to add snap-ins to the mmc that are for other computers on the network?
-you can create management consoles that include only the administrative tools that you need
-### After restarting the computer, why was the desktop color changed?
-becouse the background restars when the computer restars

-## 11.3.2.8 Lab - Manage System Files
-### BIOS Version/Date:
-P1.60
-### Total Physical Memory:
-7,68
-### DMA channels and the device using the resources.
-Direct memory acces controller
-### Adapter Description:
-intel(R) HD Graphics 4400
-### Adapter RAM:
-1,00gb (*buch of numbers* bytes)
-### Under the Software Environment heading, where would you find the applications that automatically load when the computer boots
-Startup program
-### What are the startup options?
-Normal startup
-diagonstic startup
-selective startup
-### Can you enable and disable services at this tab?
-you can enable or disable anyone you like
-### What can you do in this tab?
-you can start up basic tabs that are usfull like task manager and computer management and other thing that i am to sceart of launching
-### What does this tool report?
-basic hardwear and softwear on the computer
-### What information is listed on this page?
-version of the drivers and display mode and grahics card
-### Click Next Page until you are at the Sound tab
-more drivers and some other device i am not sure what is
-### What information is listed on this page?
-all the avalable outlets on this devise like usb
-### Why would it be beneficial to turn off a service in the system configuration?
-to see what your device has
-### When would you use the startup tab of the system configuration tool?
-if i wanna know anything about the drivers

-## 11.4.1.5 Lab - Work in the Windows Command Shell
+  - it says i cant print and i fix it by starting printer spooler again

+When DHCP Client stops, what other services will also be stopped?

+  - The IP Helper service

+Why is it important to exercise care when managing services?

+  - becouse it can be dangures if you turn some program off

+What is the full path name to the example file name?

+  - C:\PerfLogs

+11.3.2.7 Lab

+What does the column farthest to the right show?

+  - Console Root/Management Tools

+What is the background picture?

+  - just a basic windows picture

+What is the data value of the Background (hint – it has three numbers that correspond to red, green, and blue)?

+  - 0/0/0

+What is the data value of the Background?

+  - 232/17/35

+What is the data value of the Background?

+  - it is what you have in the notepad like i have it at 255 255 255

+What is the color of the desktop?

+  - still red

+What is the color of the desktop?

+  - white

+Why would it be beneficial to add snap-ins to the mmc that are for other computers on the network?

+  - you can create management consoles that include only the administrative tools that you need

+After restarting the computer, why was the desktop color changed?

+  - becouse the background restars when the computer restars

+11.3.2.8 Lab - Manage System Files

+BIOS Version/Date:

+  - P1.60

+Total Physical Memory:

+  - 7,68

+DMA channels and the device using the resources.

+  - Direct memory acces controller

+Adapter Description:

+  - intel(R) HD Graphics 4400

+Adapter RAM:

+  - 1,00gb (*buch of numbers* bytes)

+Under the Software Environment heading, where would you find the applications that automatically load when the computer boots

+  - Startup program

+What are the startup options?

+  - Normal startup, diagonstic startup, selective startup

+Can you enable and disable services at this tab?

+  - you can enable or disable anyone you like

+What can you do in this tab?

+  - you can start up basic tabs that are usfull like task manager and computer management and other thing that i am to sceart of launching

+What does this tool report?

+  - basic hardwear and softwear on the computer

+What information is listed on this page?

+  - version of the drivers and display mode and grahics card

+Click Next Page until you are at the Sound tab

+  - more drivers and some other device i am not sure what is

+What information is listed on this page?

+  - all the avalable outlets on this devise like usb

+Why would it be beneficial to turn off a service in the system configuration?

+  - to see what your device has

+When would you use the startup tab of the system configuration tool?

+  - if i wanna know anything about the drivers

+11.4.1.5 Lab

 CD Specifies that you want to change to the parent directory CHKDSK Specifies the drive letter (followed by a colon) COPY Specifies the file or files to be copied